phsantosjr/phsantosjr/README.md

 #### Profile

-My name is Paulo, I’m from Brazil, and I am a Full-Stack Software Engineer with over fifteen years of experience.
+My name is Paulo, I’m from Brazil, and I am a Full-Stack Software Engineer with over sixteen years of experience.
 My passion is to solve problems using the knowledge that I’ve had in my career.
-I’ve been working as a Software Engineer since 2014, before that I was a Database Developer, and my main tech stack are Python, Django, Rest API, Docker and AWS.
+I’ve been working as a Software Engineer since 2014, before that I was a Database Developer, and my main tech stack are Python, Django, Django Rest Framework, Docker, Distributed Computer with Celery, and AWS.
 I have a Bachelor’s degree in Computer Science and a MBA.
-In the last seven years I’ve been working in my own company, where I am responsible for IT, and we are doing a good job, having positive feedback and growing every year.
+In the last eight years I’ve been working in my own company, where I am responsible for IT, and we are doing a good job, having positive feedback and growing every year.
 In my free time, I enjoy reading books, playing with my daughter, travelling, and spending time with my family.
 An interesting thing about me is that I love coffee, and indeed I developed a platform to help people like me to find Brazilian’s Special Coffee.